ich4mp/Spectroscopy/README.md

-# Spectroscopy
+# 🌈 Spectroscopy (Image-Based Approximation)

-This project generates an intensity graph based on a provided light intensity image.
-The sample implementation uses the image file `cfl.png` as input.
+This project generates a light intensity vs. wavelength graph from an image of a dispersed light spectrum (e.g., from a CFL bulb).
+The image is processed to extract grayscale intensity information column by column, and the result is plotted as a spectral intensity graph.

+---

-## How It Works
+## ⚙️ How It Works

-The code processes an input image (e.g., `cfl.png`) to analyze its light intensity and generates a corresponding graph that visualizes the intensity distribution.
+1. The input image (e.g., `cfl.png`) is read and converted to grayscale.
+2. For each vertical column of pixels, the average intensity is computed.
+3. These intensities are normalized relative to the brightest column.
+4. The horizontal width of the image is linearly mapped to the visible wavelength range (400–800 nm).
+5. The final output is a plot of **normalized intensity vs. wavelength**, approximating an emission spectrum.

+---

-### Example Input
+## 📥 Example Input

-A sample image `cfl.png` is used to demonstrate how the code works.
-You can replace this image with your own light intensity images.
+A sample image `cfl.png` is included to demonstrate how the code works.
+This should be a photo of a visible light spectrum, such as a CFL bulb viewed through a diffraction grating or prism.

+You can replace this image with your own, as long as it contains a horizontally dispersed light spectrum.

+---

-### Usage
+## ▶️ Usage

 1. **Clone the repository**:
     ```bash
     git clone https://github.com/ich4mp/Spectroscopy.git
-    cd intensity
+    cd Spectroscopy
     ```

 2. **Install the required dependencies**: